-For families with disabled loved ones who are potentially eligible for means-tested government benefits such as Medicaid or Supplemental Security Income (SSI), it can be a challenge to provide the most comfortable life possible for the family member, yet not jeopardize the person’s eligibility for needed government benefits.
+For families with disabled loved ones who are eligible for benefits such as Medicaid or Supplemental Security Income (SSI), it can be a challenge to provide the most comfortable life possible for the family member, yet not jeopardize the person’s eligibility for needed government benefits.

 For many years, the most effective solution has been to set up a special needs trust (SNT).
 But in 2014, the federal Achieving a Better Life Experience (ABLE) Act created Internal Revenue Code Section 529A, which authorizes states to offer tax-advantaged savings accounts for the blind and severely disabled, similar to Sec.
 529 college savings plans.